 Bite Into a Cheese Experience

-Find a local cheesemonger, like the French Cheese Board in New York, that allows for private events and host a custom cheese tasting, where your guests can learn about different styles, production methods, and flavors of the world’s best cheeses.
+Find a local cheesemonger, like the French Cheese Board in New York, that allows for private events and host a custom cheese tasting, where your guests can learn about different styles, production methods, and flavors.
 Consider pairing the cheeses with drinks—and it doesn't have to be wine.

 Ever heard of Paint Nite?
 It’s a company that puts on art classes at bars, which equals painting with a drink in hand—that definitely says bridal shower.
 Customize the experience by having guests paint their beloved pets or their significant others.